-Due to increased competition in the farming and agriculture industry, John Deere wanted to focus on improving the sales skills of employees.
-They decided to focus their selling techniques on the value of John Deere's products and services.
+With increased competition in the farming and agriculture industry, John Deere could no longer rely on its reputation to gain revenue, therefore the company decided that it was time to focus on improving the sales skills of employees so that they focused their selling techniques on the value of John Deere’s products and services.

-The localized learning capability of Dale Carnegie Training supported the kind of specialized regional training that John Deere was looking for.
-The trainers, understanding the local conditions, could work along with Deere's territory managers to identify region-specific sales challenges.
-Dale Carnegie also had customized training solutions for each of John Deere's business units, augmenting the coursework with industry specific examples and case studies related to issues that dealers would face in the field.
+Dale Carnegie Training’s global franchise network mirrored Deere’s decentralized dealership model.
+Also, its localized learning capability supported the kind of specialized regional training that John Deere was looking for.
+The trainers, understanding the local agricultural conditions, worked alongside Deere’s territory managers to identify region-specific sales challenges.